Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt1.md

 Yup.
 It was unmistakable.
 Bruuk was *strutting* down the promenade with a deck-shaking swagger to match.
 And Wilde knew *exactly* why he was flaunting his stuff, too.

-"I still can’t believe you made me help you trim your fur down…"
+"I still can’t believe you made me help you trim your fur down..."

 "What?!
 If we’re gonna train together, I don’t wanna be carryin’ a billion gallons o’ sweat around when we’re sparrin,’ *yijao?* Also it looks cool!
 Shows off m’ abs, see?!"
 Bruuk proved his point by tensing them.

 *Lord.* Wilde rolled his eyes, but couldn’t contain his own snort of amusement.
 This of course prompted Bruuk to show off more of his impressive self, and even clown around a bit for a few children along the way, who were hiding behind their parent’s legs with big, curious eyes.

-"Too bad there aren’t any Females around to see all that Big Bruuk Energy you’re flaunting…"
+"Too bad there aren’t any Females around to see all that Big Bruuk Energy you’re flaunting..."

 "There might be, you never know!
 And besides: me, show off?
 Mister *‘skull mask and ghostly glowin’ eye’* is lecturin’ *me* about showin’ off?"